Vor Hell Dimension – The Hub – H-Hour

 “This is Vor,” Brighid said, with for the first time a sliver of emotion in her voice, a hint of distaste.

 The web began to change, a dark stain appearing and growing, pulling other threads towards itself, into a solid mass.
-The black distortion swelled, absorbing more and more, until it covered nearly half of the now-misshapen web, almost surrounding the tiny white mark at its center, where Brighid had proclaimed Earth to be.
+The black distortion swelled, absorbing more and more, until it covered nearly half of the now-misshapen web.
+The dark almost surrounded the tiny white mark at the web’s center, where Brighid had proclaimed Earth to be.

 “What is that?”
 Willow asked.